Corporation Business Tax Information

 - Contributions from Connecticut or its municipalities included in federal taxable income

 Certain additional adjustments are required for companies that file a Form CT-1120CU, Combined Unitary Corporation Business Tax Return.
-See SN 2016(1), Combined Unitary Legislation, for more information.
+See Special Notice 2016(1), Combined Unitary Legislation, for more information.

 Net Income Apportionment